-GATHER ENGAGE RESPOND SEND Having a candle, Bible, cross etc on the table when pupils enter.
-Does the leader light the candle or do the pupils set the CW symbols out?
-Reading out verses or a chapter from the old or new testament in the Bible.
-Video to reflect the theme or festival/celebration Invite children to think of a tsp prayer to themselves.
-Music can be played to help.
-Pass a heart, a stone etc. around the circle Use traditional prayers Share what you have learnt with others Shake hands - sign of peace Find a few moments in the day to say thank you to God.
-Liturgical colours for different parts of the Christian year which is the focus Display pictures that show the theme or Use traditional prayers such as the Lord's prayer or the Grace.
-Pass on a sign of Tell your mum/dad you love her/him Care for God's world Thought of the day displayed for pupils to reflect on when they enter. festival/celebration which is the focus of the CW.
-Act out peace or link arms/clap hands. • Place a stone at the foot of a cross by picking up a piece of litter • Remember to say please and thank you Anglican greetings said at the start of CW.
-Reflective/calm music when pupils enter. stories/passages from the Bible by giving pupils speaking parts.
-Use guided meditation Drop pebble in waterLight a candleBreaking of breadWrite personal prayers Anglican phrases used to send pupils out Greet someone with a smile A picture displayed for reflection.
-Quote displayed for reflection. and invite pupils to imagine a story you read out.
-Use hymns and songs that tell the story and on post-its • Singing a hymn or song that links to the theme of the CW.
-Do something helpful at home Invite someone lonely or isolated to join you at break time.
+GATHER ENGAGE RESPOND SEND Having a candle, Bible, cross etc on the Reading out verses or a chapter from the old Invite children to think of a tsp prayer to Share what you have learnt with others table when pupils or new testament in themselves.
+Music can Shake hands - sign of enter.
+Does the leader the Bible. be played to help. peace light the candle or do Video to reflect the Pass a heart, a stone • Find a few moments in the pupils set the CW theme or etc. around the circle the day to say thank symbols out? festival/celebration Use traditional prayers you to God.
+Liturgical colours for different parts of the which is the focusDisplay pictures that such as the Lord's prayer or the Grace.
+Tell your mum/dad you love her/him Christian year show the theme or Pass on a sign of Care for God's world Thought of the day festival/celebration peace or link by picking up a piece displayed for pupils to which is the focus of arms/clap hands. of litter reflect on when they the CW.
+Place a stone at the Remember to say enter.Anglican greetings Act out stories/passages from foot of a crossDrop pebble in water please and thank youAnglican phrases used said at the start of CW. the Bible by giving Light a candle to send pupils out Reflective/calm music pupils speaking parts.
+Breaking of bread Greet someone with a when pupils enter.
+Use guided meditation Write personal prayers smile A picture displayed for and invite pupils to on post-its Do something helpful reflection. theme of the CW. that tell the story and at break time. reflection. • Quote displayed for reflection. imagine a story you read out.Use hymns and songs that tell the story and Singing a hymn or song that links to the theme of the CW. at home Invite someone lonely or isolated to join you at break time.